psu-db/sampling-extension-original/README.md

 ```bash
 $ bash bin/utilities/data_proc.sh <number of records> <filename>
 ```
-which will create a data file with a specified number of records into the specified file.
-The file will specifically contain two entries per record, the first is an integer which counts from 0 to (1 - number of records), and the second is another integer covering the same value range, but shuffled randomly.
+which will create a data file with a specified number of records The file will specifically contain two entries per record, the first is an integer which counts from 0 to (1 - number of records), and the second is another integer covering the same value range, but shuffled randomly.
 This second integer is meant for use as the sampling key, and the first the sampling value.

 ### Shuffling Data Sets
 For large datasets, it isn't feasible to use the `shuf` utility due to memory